Tuesday, January 15, 2008

 Info/Other: ESRB

-Much like movies or even television, video games have a rating system that tells the consumer what kind of content is in the video game that they are buying.
+Much like movies and television, video games have a rating system that lets the consumer know what kind of content is in the video game that they are buying.
+In America, this rating system is called the ESRB.
+The ESRB uses Rating Symbols and Content Descriptors.

 There has been much talk if the ESRB is doing a good job on rating games or not.
 What consumers must note is that the ESRB merely provides a guideline and a warning of what is in the game.
 If you are weary of purchasing a video game, take this warning lightly.
 You might want to do some research on the game before buying it to be sure that the content is acceptable for whoever you are getting the game for.